jonnor/datascience-master/dat390/report.md

 making local pattern-matching algorithms less effective.
 The MFCC is also harder for humans to evaluate, as the clear visual mapping to what can be heard is gone.

+MFCC are popular in combination with Gaussian Mixture Models and Hidden Markov Models, but for Convolutional Neural Networks mel-spectrograms are preferred.
+`TODO: ref`

 ## Summarizing features